Angle Icon

 • May appeal to clinicians who prefer long-form notes

-My experience:
+NPs experience:

-I personally preferred Freed’s structured layout because it felt calmer, cleaner, and easier to skim — which mattered on packed clinic days.
+I preferred Freed’s structured layout because it felt calmer, cleaner, and easier to skim — which mattered on packed clinic days.
 I needed to edit less, and the notes consistently matched how I chart.

-2. Ease of Use and workflow integration
+2. Ease of use and workflow integration

 Similar to the note quality, there are a few differences when it comes to ease of use of Heidi vs. Freed.